jpjullin/AFTER/README.md

 # AFTER: Audio Features Transfer and Exploration in Real-time

-Official repository of AFTER, a real-time implementation of : _Combining audio control and style transfer using latent diffusion_ ([article link](https://arxiv.org/abs/2408.00196)) by Nils Demerlé, P. Esling, G. Doras and D. Genova.

-__AFTER__ is a diffusion-based generative model that generate audio based on two targets : one audio stream that will set the global style or timbre, and one structure input -either audio or MIDI- for the time-varying features of the signal.
+__AFTER__ is a diffusion-based generative model that generate audio based on two targets : one audio stream that will set the global style or timbre, and one structure input -either audio or MIDI- that sets the time-varying features of the signal.

-The code to train a non-streamable version model on this [github repository](https://github.com/NilsDem/control-transfer-diffusion/), and you can listen to some transfer examples on the orignal paper supporting [webpage](https://nilsdem.github.io/control-transfer-diffusion/).

-Thanks to the use of  [_cached_convolution_](https://github.com/acids-ircam/cached_conv) and the [_nn_tilde_](https://github.com/acids-ircam/nn_tilde) library we developped a real-time version of the model that runs in MaxMSP and AbletonLive.
+This repository is a real-time implementation of the research paper _Combining audio control and style transfer using latent diffusion_ ([article link](https://arxiv.org/abs/2408.00196)) by Nils Demerlé, P. Esling, G. Doras and D. Genova.
+The code to train a non-streamable version of the model is avaialble on this [github repository](https://github.com/NilsDem/control-transfer-diffusion/), and you can listen to some transfer examples on the orignal paper supporting [webpage](https://nilsdem.github.io/control-transfer-diffusion/).
+Our real-time implementation of the model runs in MaxMSP and AbletonLive thanks to [_nn_tilde_](https://github.com/acids-ircam/nn_tilde), a MaxMSP external that embeds Pytorch models.

 We will be releasing the code to train your own streambable version of the model very soon.
-In the meantime, you can try and experiment with three of our pretrained models in MaxMSP !
+In the meantime, you can try and experiment with three of our pretrained models !

 ## Requirements